Strategies & Walkthroughs

 The Raider Spy

 An Ordos Raider trike boldly goes into the Harkonnen base to check the location of enemy buildings.
 Other areas of the map have already been revealed.
 Unfortunately, level 9 is a little predictable for all houses as the layout of each base is almost identical with Saudukar taking centre stage.
 At this level avoid building Ordos Palaces as these only produce weak Saboteurs, capable of getting killed quicker than an Ornithopter or, at most, destroying a wall.

 Mobile Spice Blooms

 Use a Harvester or two as magical spice storage to assist with the end of the later missions.
 Once all the spice has been harvested, move your fully loaded Harvester to an open space in the desert and blow it up with an armed unit.
-The spice contained within will be distributed across the sand – more spice than originally harvested giving you a valuable resource bonus when you may need it.
+The spice contained within will be distributed across the sand — over 3 times the spice than originally harvested — giving you a valuable resource bonus when you may need it.

 Worms have an appetite of three units and will disappear once satiated.
 If you don’t feel like an arduous attack from solid ground, just feed the Worm a few of your less helpful units and they’ll be out of your way.
 Feeding the Worm will help avoid losing Harvesters at the early stage of a mission when you really need credits in the bank to get started.

 Worms will follow units, so if you have Turrets at your base in later missions, use these with your tanks to take down the Worm’s health to 50% and it will disappear.